ozontech/file.d/plugin/README.md

 takes regex groups listed in `groups` list, and if there are more than one extracted element concatenates result using `separator`.
 Negative value of `limit` means all occurrences are extracted, `limit` 0 means no occurrences are extracted, `limit` greater than 0 means at most `limit` occurrences are extracted.
-Optional flag `emptyOnNotMatched` allows to reset data if no matches occurred for regex.
+Optional flag `emptyOnNotMatched` allows to returns empty string if no matches occurred for regex.

 + `trim filter` - `trim(mode string, cutset string)`, trims data by the `cutset` substring.
 Available modes are `all` - trim both sides, `left` - trim only left, `right` - trim only right.